 Maritime accidents also encompass offshore operations and workers.
 Offshore accident lawyer David Fuchs represents individuals injured after falls, being hit by objects, equipment failures, fires and explosions, and other work-related incidents.

 Not all maritime accidents happen on the water.
 Many occur on the shore, including at ports and docks.
 Whether you are a cruise ship passenger hurt while getting on or off the vessel, or you are a longshore and harbor worker hurt in a work-related accident, contact an admiralty and maritime law firm as soon as you can.
-A personal injury lawyer at the Law Offices of David I. Fuchs will carefully review your case and advise you of next best steps.
+A personal injury lawyer at David I. Fuchs, Injury & Accident Lawyer, P.A. will carefully review your case and advise you of next best steps.

 Maritime activities are often fraught with risks.
 You accept those risks while using your training, skills, and knowledge to be as careful as possible.
 You expect those around to do the same.
 Unfortunately, all it takes is one person to be careless for you to be hurt in an accident and have a claim for compensation.